 Below are LaRI’s main current contributors:

 Cliff is a senior business consultant who has consulted worldwide in multiple industry segments.
-He has a broad base of knowledge in industry, IT, and business—skills which he shares in a voluntary capacity with several different not-for-profit organizations internationally.
+He has a broad base of knowledge in industry, IT, and business—skills which he also shares in a voluntary capacity with several different not-for-profit organizations internationally.

 As the child of a Nazi Holocaust survivor, Cliff grew up with a clear understanding of religious intolerance.
 From this direct experience Cliff understood how damaging intolerance of any kind can be, particularly religious intolerance which is often used as justification for great crimes.